Is the Mission Lane Visa worth it?

 You’re not interested in perks or rewards

-While most people love getting rewards for using their credit cards, not everyone does.
-You need to spend money to earn credit card rewards, which could mean spending more than you can afford to pay off.
-If you want a credit card just to build your credit, you might find the Mission Lane Visa fits the bill perfectly.
+While most people are interested in earning rewards for using their credit cards, not everyone is interested in doing so.
+You need to spend money to earn credit card rewards, which could mean spending more than you can comfortably afford to pay off.
+If you want a credit card just to build your credit, you might find the Mission Lane Visa fits the bill.

 You want to increase your credit limit over time